My globe revealed!

 Background to design

 The aim of my design was to highlight the strength and power of the enslaved people as they attempted to prevent their African traditions from being stolen.
-I also wanted to show how they fought back at every stage by (for example) making and playing their instruments to sound like the music of European marching bands to avoid the death penalty, and by revolting against the slave masters - the final ‘Bussa Rebellion’ being the largest in the history of Barbados (taking its name from the African-born slave, Bussa, who led the uprising).
+I also wanted to show how they fought back at every stage by (for example) making and playing their instruments to sound like the music of European marching bands to avoid the death penalty, and by revolting against their enslavers - the final ‘Bussa Rebellion’ being the largest in the history of Barbados (taking its name from the African-born freedom fighter, Bussa, who led the uprising).

 Original digital design